jyellick/obc-docs/dev-setup/devenv.md

     vagrant up

-**NOTE** If you intend to run the development environment behind an HTTP Proxy, you need to configure the guest so that the provisioning process may complete.
+**NOTE:** If you intend to run the development environment behind an HTTP Proxy, you need to configure the guest so that the provisioning process may complete.
 You can achieve this via the *vagrant-proxyconf* plugin.
-Install with *vagrant plugin install vagrant-proxyconf* and then set the VAGRANT_HTTP_PROXY and VAGRANT_HTTPS_PROXY environment *before* you execute *vagrant up*.
+Install with *vagrant plugin install vagrant-proxyconf* and then set the VAGRANT_HTTP_PROXY and VAGRANT_HTTPS_PROXY environment variables *before* you execute *vagrant up*.
 More details are available here: https://github.com/tmatilai/vagrant-proxyconf/

-Once complete, you should now be able to SSH into your new VM with following command from the same WORKSPACE/obc-dev-env directory.
+Once complete, you should now be able to SSH into your new VM with the following command from the same WORKSPACE/obc-dev-env directory.

     vagrant ssh

 Once inside the VM, you can find your WORKSPACE directory under /openchain and the obc-peer project under $GOPATH/src/github.com/openblockchain/obc-peer.
 Additional [instructions](https://github.com/openblockchain/obc-peer/blob/master/README.md) describe how to build, run and test the Openchain Peer project.

-**NOTE** any time you *git clone* any of the projects in your Host's WORKSPACE, the update will be instantly available within the VM's /openchain directory.
+**NOTE:** any time you *git clone* any of the projects in your Host's WORKSPACE, the update will be instantly available within the VM's /openchain directory.